CouncilofLorien/counciloflorien.github.io/docs/cards/F/foul-smelling-paste.md

 > Minor Item
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > The bearer can discard this item to heal a wounded character in his company-change the character's status from wounded to well and untapped. <br>_“...and tore the bandage off his head.
+> > The bearer can discard this item to heal a wounded character in his company-change the character's status from wounded to well and untapped.
+> >
+> > {: .fs-3 }
+> > _“...and tore the bandage off his head.
 Then he smeared the wound with some dark stuff out of a small wooden box."
 LotRIII
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>